 Tip 1: Check Your Tire Pressure Every Time You Get Gas

 I know — no one does this anymore.
 But that habit is a good one — back to the days of the “full service” fuel station, someone actually pumped your gas, washed your windows, checked your oil and set your tire pressures.
 Imagine that kind of service today!

 At least back then, it kept drivers aware of the importance of their tire pressure, rather than just waiting for the TPMS light to come on.
 Just think about how quickly the weather can change, especially here in New England, and since most service intervals are now every six months, that’s a long time — too long — to go without checking your pressures.

 I always suggest people buy a digital tire gauge to use when filling their tires.
 Don’t trust that old gauge sitting outside year-round at the gas station where you have to feed quarters into the machine.
 (I had to do exactly that a few weeks ago in Maine, when the driver’s-side front tire was losing air and a ten-month old spiking a fever @ 2:00am before hopping on the highway… Murphy’s Law!)
 Sure, it’s OK to use the gas station’s air when filling your tires, but don’t rely on the accuracy of its measurement.
 It’s better to invest in your own digital tire gauge to keep in your car.
 To be honest, I don’t practice what I preach, but do as I say, not as I do!
 If it helps to buy me some points, I do have a compressor and shop set up at my house.

 Openbay Service Advisor

-When it’s time for you to book professional auto-repair service, check out Openbay, which allows you to compare, book and pay for auto repair near you.
+When it’s time for you to book professional auto-repair service, check out Openbay to compare, book and pay for auto repair near you.